UEA mathematician solves 60-year-old problem

-A 60-year-old maths problem first put forward by Nobel laureate Enrico Fermi has been solved by researchers at the University of East Anglia, the Università degli Studi di Torino (Italy) and the Rensselaer Polytechnic Institute (USA).
+A 60-year-old maths problem first put forward by Nobel laureate Enrico Fermi (pictured) has been solved by researchers at the University of East Anglia, the Università degli Studi di Torino (Italy) and the Rensselaer Polytechnic Institute (US).

-A paper describing the research ‘Route to thermalization in the α-Fermi-Pasta-Ulam system’ was published by the journal PNAS on 24 March 2015.
+‘Route to thermalization in the α-Fermi-Pasta-Ulam system’ is published in the journal PNAS on March 23, 2015.